wwymak/udacity-selfdrivingcar-nd/CarND-Advanced-Lane-Lines/README.md

 at the moment, it half  works on the challenge video (see [challenge_video_out_pipeline_v3all.mp4](https://github.com/wwymak/udacity-selfdrivingcar-nd/blob/master/CarND-Advanced-Lane-Lines/challenge_video_out_pipeline_v3all.mp4)) but the pipeline does have a tendency to detect the edges of the road as the left lane line.
 Potentially tuning the thresholding params could help.
+- optimisation: at the moment, it takes around 15 minutes to process a one minute video.
+This is hardly ideal as the processing time means that the line detection can't happen in real time, which is needed for a self driving car.